ev3dev/ev3dev.github.io/docs/tutorials/upgrading-ev3dev-from-command-line.md

 ---
-title: Upgrading ev3dev From the Command Line
+title: Upgrading Ev3dev from the Command Line
 subject: System
 ---